How Long Does A Chicken Salad Last In The Fridge?

 To avoid getting sick from your reheated chicken salad, follow these tips:

-• Temperature Check: Make sure the chicken salad hits an internal temperature of 165°F (74°C) before you eat it.
-This kills most bad bacteria.
+• Temperature Check: Make sure the chicken hits an internal temperature of 165°F (74°C) before you eat it.
+This kills most harmful bacteria.

-• Clean Handling: Use clean utensils and containers when reheating.
-Keep raw and cooked foods separate to avoid cross-contamination.
+• Clean Handling: Use clean utensils and containers, and keep raw and cooked foods separate to avoid cross-contamination.

 • One-Time Reheat: Only reheat what you plan to eat.
-Reheating multiple times can ruin the taste and increase the risk of bacteria.
+Reheating multiple times ruins the taste and increases the risk of bacteria.

 By sticking to these methods and tips, you can enjoy your chicken salad without worrying about foodborne illness.
-For more tips on food storage, check out our guides on how long does a cooked steak last in the fridge? and how long does a baked potato last in the fridge?.
+For more, check out our guides on how long does a cooked steak last in the fridge? and how long does a baked potato last in the fridge?.

 Freezing Chicken Salad